 South Cornwall · TR11

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Mylor Bridge, that work is shaped by the place itself — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Every Mylor Bridge project we take on begins with reading the local context — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward Edwardian houses on Comfort Road and Victorian villas.

 • Conservation Area